cosmin22h/react-gif-picker-control/README.md

 ## Prerequirement

 You need to provide a Tenor API V2 key in order to use this component.
-[This](https://developers.google.com/tenor) is where you can obtain the key.
+You can obtain a key from [here](https://developers.google.com/tenor).

 ## Installation